mountain-pass/hooked/_CONFIG.md

 # Conventions

-Environment variables defined with curly braces e.g. `${SOME_VALUE}` will be checked before script execution, to validate that they are present.
+Environment variables defined with curly braces e.g. `${SOME_VALUE}` will be checked before script execution, to verify that they are present.
 Environment variables referenced without curly braces e.g. `$SOME_VALUE` will still be resolved at runtime, but no validation will be performed that they are present.

 The default environment name (if not specified with `--env`), is `default`.